visit-dav/visit/src/doc/using_visit/SavingPrinting/Saving_movies.rst

    Save movie wizard (screen 3)

-It is possible to specify the range of time-states to use for the movie, as well as specify a stride if you have too many time-states saved (see :numref:`Figure %s<save_movie_wizard_3>`).
+It is possible to specify the range of timestates to use for the movie, as well as specify a stride if you have too many timestates saved (see :numref:`Figure %s<save_movie_wizard_3>`).
-The wizard will automatically set the range of time-states.
+The wizard will automatically set the range of timestates.

 Choosing the movie name
 ~~~~~~~~~~~~~~~~~~~~~~~